An Introduction to the Pathogenesis of HIV Infection and Core Principles of Treatment

 Upon completion of this webinar, learners will be able to:

-- Describe the mechanisms of action of existing drugs for HIV infection
+- Describe the mechanism of action of major classes of antiretroviral medications

 Who Should Attend